Ciubix8513/Licenser/README.md

 # Licenser
-A simple cli tool to add license notice to files.
+A small tool to add a license notices

 ## Usage

-`licenser "Directory/To/License" "Path/to/license/notice" (optional)"list of file extensions to license"`
+`licenser [OPTIONS] --directory <DIRECTORY>`

+## Options
+      --dry-run                  Performs a dry run, showing how many files would be affected -d, --directory <DIRECTORY>    Specifies the directory to add license notices to -l, --license <LICENSE>        Specifies the file containing the license notice [default: ] -e, --extensions <EXTENSIONS>  Specifies what file extensions to license -v, --verbose                  Prints all licensed files -h, --help                     Print help
+  -V, --version                  Print version